Superstorm Sandy Insurance Litigation

 SEARCH THE ARCHIVES

-A New York appellate court has upheld denial of an insurer’s motion for summary judgment in a Superstorm Sandy coverage action, finding the evidence did not conclusively establish that an insured restaurant’s losses fell within the policy’s water/flood exclusion.
+A New York appellate court has upheld a denial of cross-motions for summary judgment in a Superstorm Sandy flood damage action, finding the policy exclusion concerning FEMA flood zones is ambiguous, requiring the admission of extrinsic evidence.

 A New York judge has dismissed a real estate company’s action demanding payment of an appraisal award for Superstorm Sandy-related property damage, ruling that the action was not filed within the two-year limitations period set forth in the insurance policy at issue.